Cell theory

-The theory was once universally accepted, but now some biologists consider non-cellular entities such as viruses living organisms, and thus disagree with the first tenet.
-As of 2021: "expert opinion remains divided roughly a third each between yes, no and don’t know".
-As there is no universally accepted definition of life, discussion still continues.
+Cell theory has traditionally been accepted as the governing theory of all life, but some biologists consider non-cellular entities such as viruses living organisms and thus disagree with the universal application of cell theory to all forms of life.

 History

-With continual improvements made to microscopes over time, magnification technology advanced enough to discover cells.
+With continual improvements made to microscopes over time, magnification technology became advanced enough to discover cells.
 This discovery is largely attributed to Robert Hooke, and began the scientific study of cells, known as cell biology.
-When observing a piece of cork under the scope he was able to see pores.
-This was shocking at the time because it was believed no one else had seen these.
-To further support his theory, Matthias Schleiden and Theodor Schwann both studied cells of both animal and plants.
-What they discovered was there were significant differences between the two types of cells.
+When observing a piece of cork under the scope, he was able to see pores.
+This was shocking at the time as it was believed no one else had seen these.
+To further support his theory, Matthias Schleiden and Theodor Schwann both also studied cells of both animal and plants.
+What they discovered were significant differences between the two types of cells.
 This put forth the idea that cells were not only fundamental to plants, but animals as well.